masc-ucsc/livehd/docs/Bazel.md

     bazel test //...

+To debug errors in the testing environment, you may want to keep the sandbox files to check what may be going wrong.
+Use:

+    bazel test //... --sandbox_debug --keep_state_after_build

 ## Debugging with bazel

 First run the tests to see the failing one.
 Then run with debug options